lucyroe/NMDA_project/README.md

 # NMDA_project

 Trying out SPM with an example dataset containing fMRI data and another dataset containing EEG data.
-Group of Chagla, Kirk, Kainat and Lucy (MCNB Master Programm at FU Berlin).
+Group of Cagla, Kirk, Kainat and Lucy (MCNB Master Programm at FU Berlin).

 Scripts available for the following steps: